plone/plone.restapi/docs/source/endpoints/querystringsearch.md

 :language: http
 ```

-When using the `GET` request you provide the query as a json urlencoded string as a parameter.
+When using the `GET` request, provide the query as a JSON URL-encoded string as a parameter.

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests